moeiscool/Shinobi/README.md

 # How to Install and Run

+`For a Test deployment enviroment I suggest grabbing an old MacBook (what I did) and installing Node.JS on there.
+Open up Terminal to get started.`

+Open `Terminal`.

+Select directory `cd /your/directory/for/shinobi`.
+Where `camera.js` is located.

-Setup `conf.json` with your SQL details.
-Then open the directory where `camera.js` is located then go to `sql` and install the SQL files in your database. `Framework` then `Default Data`.
+Setup `conf.json` with your SQL details. then go to `sql` and install the SQL files in your database. `Framework` then `Default Data`.
 Return to main directory.

 with terminal while in the directory run `npm install` then to start `node camera.js`